TegaEmomotimi/Circular-Construction-Materials-Marketplace/README.md

 | `list-material-for-sale` | List materials on the marketplace |
 | `purchase-material` | Buy materials from other users |
 | `get-material-passport` | View material details and provenance |
+- **Material Rentals**: Rental agreements with start/end dates and pricing
 | `get-user-profile` | Check user stats and reputation |
 | `calculate-co2-impact` | Calculate environmental savings |
 | `create-auction` | Start a new auction for a material |